 We offer complete diagnosis and treatment for gastrointestinal (GI) conditions and liver diseases.
+Now offering virtual visits.

 Tracy Smith, a gastrointestinal patient navigator at Indiana University Health Arnett Hospital, was alarmed to learn that some of her patients couldn’t afford the prep kits for their GI procedures.
 The kits, which contain the necessary prep medications to clean the bowel out, cost just $20 or $25.
 For some patients, especially seniors on a fixed income, that cost was prohibitive.
 This meant that patients were unable to have the procedure performed.